 The cheapest time to travel is from September to March.
 I prefer to travel in September, early October, and March to avoid the colder weather.

-Prices can be as little as a couple euros to much much more.
-It varies based on the distance traveled, if you take connections or not, how fast the train goes (high-speed trains cost more).
+Prices can be as little as a couple of euros to much much more.
+It varies based on the distance traveled, if you make connections or not, and how fast the train goes (high-speed trains cost more).

 I look for tickets at the best times and prices on the Trenitalia website and then buy at the train station kiosk when I get there (just in case I end up missing my desired time).
 You also have to know the Italian names for the stations so I always us google to map my route first and then copy down the station names that I’m traveling to.
 Note: For English, click the British flag on the kiosk.

 Have any questions before going or Italy travel tips to share?
 Comment and let me know.